SOC services Australia organisations rely on deliver continuous security monitoring, threat...

 Internal and Network Penetration Testing Costs

-Internal penetration testing assesses what an attacker could achieve after gaining access to the environment.
+Internal penetration testing assesses what an attacker could achieve after gaining initial access to the environment.
 Pricing depends on the number of hosts, network segmentation, identity controls, and privilege escalation pathways.
-More mature environments can require additional effort, which increases cost.
+More mature environments with complex trust relationships can require additional effort, which increases cost.

 API and Microservices Penetration Testing Costs